Job and Internship Resources

 Internship Programs for First-Years & Sophomores (and other specific populations)

 Some employers in engineering, computer science, finance, and consulting have designed internship programs for first-year students and other populations (e.g. first generation; women; LGBTQ; traditionally underrepresented populations in engineering disciplines, etc.).
-View the list of companies in this downloadable Excel.
+View the list of companies in the downloadable Excel file, Internships for First Year Students, found on our Resources page.
 This is not an exhaustive list of all companies that offer these types of opportunities.

 Not all employers participate in Cornell's On-Campus Recruiting program and/or post positions in Cornell's Handshake database.
 If you are interested in an employer and they do not recruit at Cornell, visit their website and search for opportunities on their careers or jobs page.
-Refer to the "Networking" section of the Engineering Career Services website to learn tips for connecting with individuals at your companies of interest.
+Refer to the Networking module in the Career Development Toolkit to learn tips for connecting with individuals at your companies of interest.

 Reaching out and building relationships with individuals working in your field of interest is an important part of your job search strategy.
 Most employers prefer informal and personal methods of identifying employees, and believe personal contacts result in more in-depth and accurate information.
-Review our networking resources to see how you can start building or continue expanding your professional network.
+Review the Networking module in the Career Development Toolkit to see how you can start building or continue expanding your professional network.

 Resources for International Students